Creatio raises $68M as the low-code space keeps attracting huge checks – TechCrunch

 Per Kostereva, her company’s low-code platform helps other companies automate business processes.
 Creatio’s competitive edge, she said, comes in part from how quickly it can help companies automate; the faster that companies can get from a low-code platform to live apps matters.

-Creatio also has a genre-focus, namely that it touts its platform’s ability to help automate work in the CRM space — think marketing and sales-related tasks.
+Creatio also has a genre focus, namely that it touts its platform’s ability to help automate work in the CRM space — think marketing and sales-related tasks.
 But its crowning “jewel,” Kostereva said, is Creatio’s underlying low-code automation platform.

 The low-code world that Creatio competes in is a broad space that is seeing active investment from the very-early to the very-late stage.
-For example, last month TechCrunch covered no-code focused Stacker’s $1.7 million round.
-And earlier this month TechCrunch wrote about low-code focused OutSystems’ $150 million raise at a $9.5 billion valuation.
+For example, last month TechCrunch covered no-code-focused Stacker’s $1.7 million round.
+And earlier this month TechCrunch wrote about low-code-focused OutSystems’ $150 million raise at a $9.5 billion valuation.

 To see another low-code company raise a big check was therefore not too surprising.